syncfusion-content/windowsforms-docs/WindowsForms/SyntaxEditor/End-user-Capability.md

 ## Font configuration

-Font customization in the EditControl works slightly different from the regular text processing the control.
-The font customization is done only at the formats level not at a word level or selected text level.
-EditControl supports customization of fonts both through the configuration file and dynamically through a run-time Formats Editor dialog.
+Supports customization of fonts through the configuration file and `FormatsCustomization` dialog.

-EditControl supports customization of fonts through the configuration file, as shown in the below code snippet.
+The following code example shows customization of fonts through the configuration file, as shown in the below code snippet.

 {% highlight xaml %}